With 60" legs, this option gives you more height than most other models, making it superior for Dutch oven cooking.

 Features 60" legs with 36" chain.
 All-steel construction with high-temperature black finish.
 Adjustable chain.
 Chain is thick and heavy-duty.
-Height is ideal for dutch oven cooking.
+Height is ideal for Dutch oven cooking.
 Keeps from burning your meal.
-Strong legs won't bend or bow.
+Strong legs.

 With long legs like these, you'll need to drive them into the ground a little to keep the tripod stable.